elliotherriman/website/_posts/2018-03-21-the-illusion-of-player-choice.markdown

 ---
 layout: post
-title: "The Illusion Of Branching Narratives"
+title: "The Illusion Of Player Choice"
-subtitle: Narratives, zombies, and the theory of wrestling.
+subtitle: Storytelling, zombies, and the theory of wrestling.
 ---

-_Telltale Games know they have no choice but to lie to our faces.
+_Telltale Games have spent years lying to our faces.
 I think it's about time we give them some credit for it._